What is the Zero Waste Initiative?

 Each one of us is a key players in helping our campus reach it’s Zero Waste Goal!
 One of the best ways to help is to know how to use our campus’ compost, recycling, and garbage bins.

 Do you need help?
 The Environmental Resource Center is always ready to “talk trash“!
-We offer one-on-one or group waste management trainings!
+We offer one-on-one or group waste management training sessions!